When the building of the

 Badische Kommunale Landesbank (

-Bakola), constructed in 1954, was taken down in 2007 to make room
+Bakola), constructed in 1954, was torn down in 2007 to make room

-Yesterday Dr. Jenisch, the director of the
+Yesterday, Dr. Jenisch, the director of the

-charts documenting the archaeological findings and presented the artifacts he and his team had dug out at the former site of
+Bakola excavation, guided a group from the Breisgau Geschichtsverein (historical society) through an exhibition of charts documenting the archaeological findings and presented the artifacts he and his team had unearthed at the former site of

 Freiburg's Dominican monastery.

-The exhibition called
+The exhibition titled

 Weihrauch und Pulverdampf